GambitBSM/gambit_light_1.0/README.md

     printer: hdf5_v1
   ```

-- **hdf5_v1 printer and the multinest scanner**: The multinest scanner currently currently cannot be used together with the hdf5_v1 printer.
+- **hdf5_v1 printer and the multinest scanner**: The multinest scanner currently cannot be used together with the hdf5_v1 printer.

+- **gambit plotting tools throwing errors about axis syntax**: Much older versions of matplotlib may not allow the syntax used to create profile likelihood plots.
+This would require upgrading the matplotlib version.

 Citation